Hello and welcome to the podcast of the Load Seaters episode 1272 for Monday the 13th of October 2025.

 Yes.

-This is all that stands left today, there was also a chapel built on that hill in the year 1000, uh, which has since disappeared, and then so ever since the uh the civil war, the rest of Scarborough Castle just stood there until 1914, when the Germans uh came over with their warships and bombarded Scarborough and Whitby and rest of that coastline uh towards the end of um 1914, and again the castle sustained more and more damage.
+And then, so ever since the Civil War, the rest of Scarborough Castle just stood there until 1914, when the Germans came over with their warships and bombarded Scarborough and Whitby and the rest of that coastline towards the end of 1914.

-And now, of course, as we find the castle today, it is uh you pay uh X amount of money, fifteen pounds, I think it was, when last time I went in there, and of course you're free to go and look around it.
+And now, of course, as we find the castle today, it is, you pay X amount of money, £15, I think it was, when last time I went in there.

-So, what is the point with all of this?
+So what is the point with all of this?

 Why am I talking about it?